-Then came roles in indie sci-fi sleeper "Chronicle"; playing Ryan Gosling's son in Derek Cianfrance's "The Place Beyond the Pines"; small roles in John Hillcoat's period drama "Lawless" and Steven Spielberg's "Lincoln"; and this fall, John Krokidas' Sundance hit "Kill Your Darlings."
-Set in 1944, this murder mystery involves the young poet Allen Ginsberg (Daniel Radcliffe), his first crush, fellow Columbia student Lucien Carr (DeHaan) and novelists Jack Kerouac (Jack Huston) and William S. Burroughs (Ben Foster).
-DeHaan has earned raves as the seductively charismatic Carr.
+Then came roles in 2012 indie sci-fi sleeper "Chronicle," John Hillcoat's period drama "Lawless," which went to Cannes, and Steven Spielberg's "Lincoln."
+And then came the juiciest film role so far as dangerous seducer Lucien Carr in John Krokidas' Sundance hit "Kill Your Darlings."
+Set in 1944, this murder mystery involves the young poet Allen Ginsberg (Radcliffe), his first crush, charismatic fellow Columbia student Carr, and novelists Jack Kerouac (Jack Huston) and William S. Burroughs (Ben Foster).
+DeHaan earned raves.

-That film was one of three DeHaan films that debuted in Toronto, along with Atom Egoyan's "Devil's Knot," a dramatization of The Memphis Three co-starring Reese Witherspoon and Colin Firth, and Nimrod Antal's 3-D IMAX marvel "Metallica Through the Never," which Picturehouse opened last month.
+That film was one of three DeHaan films that debuted in Toronto, along with Atom Egoyan's "Devil's Knot," a dramatization of The Memphis Three co-starring Reese Witherspoon and Colin Firth, and Nimrod Antal's 3-D IMAX marvel "Metallica Through the Never," which Picturehouse released soon after.
 DeHaan stars in a virtually silent role; as the band rocks out on an elaborate giant stage throughout the movie, their roadie (DeHaan) leaves the arena to retrieve a missing bag.
 What he encounters is an otherworldly assault that he must survive in order to get back to his band.